 ACSESS continues to assume a leadership role in ensuring that industry members are aware of legislative and regulatory changes on a national scale which if implemented may affect their businesses.
 Our national committee and sub-commitments continue to actively monitor legislative developments in all provinces on a wide range of industry specific policy issues.

-Since our last report to members, ACSESS continued to make our industry's views known across a wide range of policy issues.
-We have represented members on several public policy fronts, including rate reform consultations, employment standards and federal procurement.
-Since our last report, our focus has been on new Registry and Licensing requirements, federal procurement and new obligations for staffing firms in the province of Quebec.
+Since our last report to members, ACSESS has continued to make our industry's views known across a wide range of policy issues.
+We have represented members on several public policy fronts, including industry licensing, rate reform consultations, pay transparency, employment standards and federal procurement.
+Since our last report, our focus has been on Licensing framework regulations consultations and relationship building with key government officials on a national scale.

 ACSESS continues to sponsor the Excellence program for the Staffing Services industry in partnership with WSIB.
 We are also exploring similar prevention initiatives in other provinces.

-In Quebec, effective September 2021 there will be new requirements for the Attestation (Revenu Quebec) and the license issued by the Ministry of Labour (CNESST).
+Quebec - In Quebec, the government adopted new requirements for the Attestation (Revenu Quebec) and the license issued by the Ministry of Labour (CNESST).
 Staffing firms in the province will now require appropriate clearance from Revenu Québec not only to obtain or renew a CNESST license but also to maintain the license.
-In order to alleviate the administrative burden on industry, staffing firms will no longer be required to provide a copy of the attestation to clients.
+To alleviate the administrative burden on industry, staffing firms will no longer be required to provide a copy of the attestation to clients.
 While clients will still be required to ensure that the staffing firm has a license, they will not be required to verify attestation requirements.